If you’re traveling to Costa Rica, you might find it necessary to rent a car.

 Seatbelt laws exist in Costa Rica and all passengers are required to follow.
 Car seats and boosters must be utilized for children younger than 12 years old.

 It’s worth noting that the police don’t always enforce all these rules.
 As with everything else, rules often go unnoticed wherever you drive in Costa Rica.
 This is especially true in rural locations or small neighborhoods where everything is within close proximity of each other.

 Read our article on how to safely drive in Costa Rica to find out more information.

 Costa Rica Road Condition

 Most roads in Costa Rica are not in great condition.
 There are areas where roads are decent such as the major Pan-American Highway, but when you venture out into rural neighborhoods and backroads, you’ll notice that road conditions are quite bad.

 The areas surrounding most roads are composed of varied landscapes: fields, mountains, forests, and, of course, volcanoes.
 Because of this, not all rental cars may be able to access certain areas unless you use a 4×4 vehicle.

-So if you’re planning to rent a car, consider opting for a 4×4 regardless of where you will be going often — after all, road conditions tend to change in an instant.
+So if you’re planning to rent a car, unless you plan to only drive inside a city, consider opting for a 4×4 regardless of where you will be going often — after all, road conditions tend to change in an instant.

 As you drive around, you will notice the lack of signs along the streets and roads, even intersections and other areas that can benefit the most from signs.
 In the capital, San Jose, you will see many building marked with the names of the street or avenue, but don’t expect all of them to be marked.